DFXswiss/services/README.md

 - Sell: user wants to sell crypto

 In case of a sell, the service returns the information (`isComplete`) as to whether the required blockchain transaction has already been executed or not.
 If `isComplete` is set to `false`, the integrator should initiate the corresponding transaction to complete the sell.

+#### Redirect

+If a redirect URI was provided (`redirect-uri` parameter), the user will be redirected to this URI on cancel or completion.
+Depending on the type of closing, a suffix will be appended to the URI and parameters will be provided.

+- Cancel: redirected to `{redirect-url}`
+- Buy: redirected to `{redirect-url}/buy`
+- Sell: redirected to `{redirect-url}/sell` with the following parameters:

+  - `routeId`: sell route ID (get details from [route endpoint](https://api.dfx.swiss/swagger#/Sell/SellController_getSell), authentication required)
+  - `amount`: amount to sell
+  - `asset`: asset to sell
+  - `blockchain`: transfer blockchain
+  - `isComplete`: is `true`, if blockchain transaction is already executed

 #### Close Message